nikvoronin/LastWallpaper/README.md

 🎯 Do right mouse click over the tray icon:

-- Update Now! - check and update wallpaper immediatelly.
+- __Update Now!__ - check and update wallpaper immediatelly.
-- Open Picture Gallery - open the Explorer with application image folder inside your system Picture Gallery.
+- __Open Picture Gallery__ - open the Explorer with application image folder inside your system Picture Gallery.
+- __Launch at Startup__ - automatically start the application when Windows starts and the user logs on.
-- About The Last Wallpaper /current.version.number/ - open this web-page in default web browser.
+- __About The Last Wallpaper__ /current.version.number/ - open this web-page in default web browser.
-- Quit - close and unload the application.
+- __Quit__ - close and unload the application.

 ## Documentation